-Macclesfield is well served by several car parks, including Duke Street and Park Green.
-There are plans in place for the development of Churchill Way car park which will reduce local provision.
-However, it is deemed that there is sufficient parking provision overall.
-Although in certain locations issues exist particularly at Macclesfield station where the car park is often not able to cope with commuter demand causing spill over to residential streets and creating nuisance for local residents.
+Macclesfield is well served by several car parks, including Duke Street, Park Green and Churchill Way.
+Altogether, there are over 2000 car parking spaces in Macclesfield which is deemed to be sufficient provision overall.
+However, in certain locations issues exist particularly at Macclesfield station where the car park is often not able to cope with commuter demand causing spill over to residential streets and creating nuisance for local residents.
 Providing better bus connections from residential areas to Macclesfield station and improving cycle and walking routes and facilities at the station would encourage commuters to use alternative mode to get to the station, reducing pressure on town centre and station parking and peak time car use.